How to Care for Day-Old Chicks

 Basic Care for Baby Chicks:

-• Make sure there is room for chicks to get out of the heat.
+• Make sure there is room for chicks to get in and out of the warm area as needed

 • Provide probiotics in their drinking water to establish healthy digestive systems